 Circular Construction

 Climate change and the shift to renewable energy are driving smarter and faster construction methods.
-An example is the Netherlands' ambition to achieve full circularity by 2050.
-Circular building is a key component of a circular economy.
+The European Union emphasizes offsite construction methods, such as prefabricated and modular elements, to reduce construction waste by 10-15% and promote circularity.
+These elements can be disassembled and reused at the end of their useful life, contributing to more sustainable and efficient construction processes.
 But what exactly does this entail?
 In a circular world, the focus is on intelligent use of raw materials, products, and goods, making them infinitely reusable.

 Electric Transportation